 In this day and age, most people are on social media platforms like Facebook, Instagram and Twitter.
 In fact, research has shown that 18-35-year-olds spend a total of five days per year browsing through food on Instagram.

 Many restaurants and food businesses around the world have taken advantage of social media by posting high-quality content that gets their customers hungry.
-By publishing pictures of your food in front of more eyes and allowing people to tag your brand in their own photos, you can create a self-perpetuating system in which consumers help advertise and promote your brand too.
+By publishing pictures of your food in front of more eyes and allowing people to tag your brand in their own photos, you can create a self-perpetuating system in which consumers help advertise and market your food delivery business as well.

 Step #7 – Get professional photographs or visuals made